StefanoMartin/AlphaVantageRB/README.md

 indicator = Alphavantage::Indicator.new function: "SMA", symbol: "MSFT", key: "YOURKEY"
 ```

-Note that the initialization owns different entries (for deeper explanation on the parameters, please consult the Alpha Vantage documentation):
+Note that the initialization owns different entries (for deeper explanation on the parameters, please consult the Alpha Vantage documentation).
+Some of these parameters are necessary for each functions.
 * symbol: it is a string that denote the stock you want to retrieve.
 This value cannot be setup if you are initializing a timeseries from a stock
 * key: authentication key.
 This value cannot be setup if you are initializing a timeseries from a stock
 * verbose: used to see the request to Alpha Vantage (default false).
 This value cannot be setup if you are initializing a timeseries from a stock
-* function: it can be "SMA", "EMA", "WMA", "DEMA", "TEMA", "TRIMA", "KAMA", "T3",
-  "RSI","MAMA", "MACD", "MACDEXT", "STOCH", "STOCHF", "STOCHRSI", "WILLR",
-  "ADX", "ADXR", "APO", "PPO", "MOM", "BOP", "CCI", "CMO", "ROC", "ROCR",
-  "AROON", "AROONOSC", "MFI", "TRIX", "ULTOSC", "DX", "MINUS_DI",
-  "PLUS_DI", "MINUS_DM", "PLUS_DM", "BBANDS", "MIDPOINT", "MIDPRICE",
-  "SAR", "TRANGE", "ATR", "NATR", "AD", "ADOSC", "OBV", "HT_SINE",
-  "HT_TRENDLINE", "HT_TRENDMODE", "HT_DCPERIOD", "HT_DCPHASE", or
+* function: denote the type of function that you want to use.
+It can be "SMA", "EMA", "WMA", "DEMA", "TEMA", "TRIMA", "KAMA", "T3",  "RSI","MAMA", "MACD", "MACDEXT", "STOCH", "STOCHF", "STOCHRSI", "WILLR", "ADX", "ADXR", "APO", "PPO", "MOM", "BOP", "CCI", "CMO", "ROC", "ROCR", "AROON", "AROONOSC", "MFI", "TRIX", "ULTOSC", "DX", "MINUS_DI", "PLUS_DI", "MINUS_DM", "PLUS_DM", "BBANDS", "MIDPOINT", "MIDPRICE", "SAR", "TRANGE", "ATR", "NATR", "AD", "ADOSC", "OBV", "HT_SINE", "HT_TRENDLINE", "HT_TRENDMODE", "HT_DCPERIOD", "HT_DCPHASE", or "HT_PHASOR".
-  "HT_PHASOR".
-Denote the type of function that you want to use.
 * interval: it can be "1min", "5min", "15min", "30min", "60min", "daily", "weekly", or "monthly" (default "daily").

+Others are used only for some functions.

 * time_period: it can be a positive integer (default "60").
-These functions support this attribute: "SMA", "EMA", "WMA", "DEMA", "TEMA", "TRIMA", "KAMA", "T3", "RSI",
-  "STOCHRSI", "WILLR", "ADX", "ADXR", "MOM", "CCI", "CMO", "ROC", "ROCR",
-  "AROON", "AROONOSC", "MFI", "TRIX", "DX", "MINUS_DI", "PLUS_DI",
-  "MINUS_DM", "PLUS_DM", "BBANDS", "MIDPOINT", "MIDPRICE", "ATR",
+These functions support this attribute: "SMA", "EMA", "WMA", "DEMA", "TEMA", "TRIMA", "KAMA", "T3", "RSI", "STOCHRSI", "WILLR", "ADX", "ADXR", "MOM", "CCI", "CMO", "ROC", "ROCR", "AROON", "AROONOSC", "MFI", "TRIX", "DX", "MINUS_DI", "PLUS_DI", "MINUS_DM", "PLUS_DM", "BBANDS", "MIDPOINT", "MIDPRICE", "ATR", "NATR"
-  "NATR"
 * series_type: it can be "close", "open", "high", "low" (default "close").
-These functions support this attribute: "SMA", "EMA", "WMA", "DEMA", "TEMA", "TRIMA", "KAMA", "T3", "RSI",
-  "MAMA", "MACD", "MACDEXT", "STOCHRSI", "APO", "PPO", "MOM", "ROC",
-  "ROCR", "TRIX", "BBANDS", "MIDPOINT", "HT_SINE", "HT_TRENDLINE",
-  "HT_TRENDMODE", "HT_DCPERIOD", "HT_DCPHASE", "HT_PHASOR", "CMO"
+These functions support this attribute: "SMA", "EMA", "WMA", "DEMA", "TEMA", "TRIMA", "KAMA", "T3", "RSI", "MAMA", "MACD", "MACDEXT", "STOCHRSI", "APO", "PPO", "MOM", "ROC", "ROCR", "TRIX", "BBANDS", "MIDPOINT", "HT_SINE", "HT_TRENDLINE", "HT_TRENDMODE", "HT_DCPERIOD", "HT_DCPHASE", "HT_PHASOR", "CMO"

-* fastlimit:  it can be a positive float (default "0.01").
-These function support this attribute: "MAMA"
-* slowlimit: it can be a positive float (default "0.01").
-This function supports this attribute: "MAMA"
-* fastperiod:  it can be a positive integer (default "12").
-These functions support this attribute: "MACD", "MACDEXT", "APO", "PPO", "ADOSC"
-* slowperiod: it can be a positive integer (default "26").
-These functions support this attribute: "MACD", "MACDEXT", "APO", "PPO", "ADOSC"
-* signalperiod: it can be a positive integer (default "9").
-These functions support this attribute: "MACD", "MACDEXT", "STOCH"
-* fastmatype:  it can be "0", "1", "2", "3", "4", "5", "6", "7", "8", "SMA", "EMA", "WMA", "DEMA", "TEMA", "TRIMA", "T3", "KAMA", or "MAMA" (default "0").
-This function supports this attribute: "MACDEXT"
-* slowmatype: it can be "0", "1", "2", "3", "4", "5", "6", "7", "8", "SMA", "EMA", "WMA", "DEMA", "TEMA", "TRIMA", "T3", "KAMA", or "MAMA" (default "0").
-This function supports this attribute: "MACDEXT"
-* signalmatype: it can be "0", "1", "2", "3", "4", "5", "6", "7", "8", "SMA", "EMA", "WMA", "DEMA", "TEMA", "TRIMA", "T3", "KAMA", or "MAMA" (default "0").
-This function supports this attribute: "MACDEXT"
-* fastkperiod: it can be a positive integer (default "5").
-These functions support this attribute: "STOCH", "STOCHRSI"
-* slowkperiod: it can be a positive integer (default "3").
-These functions support this attribute: "STOCH"
-* slowdperiod: it can be a positive integer (default "3").
-These functions support this attribute: "STOCH"
-* slowkmatype: it can be "0", "1", "2", "3", "4", "5", "6", "7", "8", "SMA", "EMA", "WMA", "DEMA", "TEMA", "TRIMA", "T3", "KAMA", or "MAMA" (default "0").
-These functions support this attribute: "STOCH"
-* slowdmatype: it can be "0", "1", "2", "3", "4", "5", "6", "7", "8", "SMA", "EMA", "WMA", "DEMA", "TEMA", "TRIMA", "T3", "KAMA", or "MAMA" (default "0").
-These functions support this attribute: "STOCH"
-* fastdperiod: it can be a positive integer (default "3").
-These functions support this attribute: "STOCH", "STOCHRSI"
-* fastdmatype: it can be "0", "1", "2", "3", "4", "5", "6", "7", "8", "SMA", "EMA", "WMA", "DEMA", "TEMA", "TRIMA", "T3", "KAMA", or "MAMA" (default "0").
-These functions support this attribute: "STOCH", "STOCHRSI"
+Others are even more specific for the function used.
+These are in general of three type:
+positive integer parameters, positive float parameters and MA parameters.
-* matype: it can be "0", "1", "2", "3", "4", "5", "6", "7", "8", "SMA", "EMA", "WMA", "DEMA", "TEMA", "TRIMA", "T3", "KAMA", or "MAMA" (default "0").
-These functions support this attribute: "APO", "PPO", "BBANDS"
+The MA parameters accept as an entry one of these attributes: "0", "1", "2", "3", "4", "5", "6", "7", "8", "SMA", "EMA", "WMA", "DEMA", "TEMA", "TRIMA", "T3", "KAMA", or "MAMA".
-* timeperiod1: it can be a positive integer (default "7").
-These functions support this attribute: "ULTOSC"
-* timeperiod2: it can be a positive integer (default "14").
-These functions support this attribute: "ULTOSC"
-* timeperiod3:  it can be a positive integer (default "28").
-These functions support this attribute: "ULTOSC"
-* nbdevup: it can be a positive integer (default "2").
-These functions support this attribute: "BBANDS"
-* nbdevdn:  it can be a positive integer (default "2").
-These functions support this attribute: "BBANDS"
-* acceleration: it can be a positive float (default "0.01").
-These functions support this attribute: "SAR"
-* maximum: it can be a positive float (default "0.20").
-These functions support this attribute: "SAR"

 Each indicator has several methods that can use in relation of the type.
 Some are used for each indicator.
 ``` ruby